Build good mental health with coaching

 Walking for at least 30 minutes a day is a practice that'll keep you sane and satisfied.

-Pretty much every living being in the animal kingdom sleeps in some form or another; it's crucial for life.
+Adequate sleep is pretty necessary for every living being in the animal kingdom; it's crucial for life.
 Do not underestimate the power of a good night's sleep to radically transform your daily life: the link between sleep and mental health is a strong one.

 Sleeping well has become an area of intense interest recently, with sleep scientist Matthew Walker leading the crusade for us all to prioritize sleep as our #1 health concern.
 If you haven't already, check out his TED talk and find out what simple changes you can make that might have big results.